PowerCoders-Milan/airbnb-clone/README.md

 Define the **main features** of the MVP through *User Stories*.

+User stories:
+- [ ] A user can see all flats
+- [ ] A user (owner) can post a flat
+- [ ] A user can book a flat
+- [ ] A user (owner) can see all bookings

+While you brainstorm them, add them in this [spreadsheet](https://docs.google.com/spreadsheets/d/1ZNoi2V8uFD_LU0BCaTMZ6tTHmiF45AOOfwYZfkYLSoQ/edit?usp=sharing)

 Once you defined them ask a teacher to review them together.

 ## Step 2: Figma - all together